jeniferdoss-crypto/python-network-scanner/README.md

 ## Disclaimer

-This tool is intended for educational purposes and authorized security testing only.
+This tool is intended for educational purposes and authorized security testing only